-The Bonds will bear interest from, and including, 16 October 2014 (the "Interest Commencement Date") to, but excluding, the Maturity Date (as defined in Condition 4.1), at the rate of 2.125 per cent. per annum (calculated on the principal amount of the Bonds), payable annually in arrear on 16 April of each year (each an "Interest Payment Date"), commencing on 16 April 2016 for the period from, and including, 16 April 2015 to, but excluding, 16 April 2016.
+The Bonds will bear interest from, and including, 16 October 2014 (the "Interest Commencement Date") to, but excluding, the Maturity Date (as defined in Condition 4.1), at the rate of 2.125 per cent. per annum (calculated on the principal amount of the Bonds), payable in arrear on 16 April of each year (each an "Interest Payment Date"), commencing on 16 April 2015 and thereafter annually in arrear.